 If your equipment needs are relatively short-term and you need to upgrade frequently, leasing your equipment might be best for your business.
 On the other hand, if you plan to keep the equipment for a long time, use it frequently and are looking to build equity, equipment financing is probably the better option.

 Equipment financing can be used to purchase a wide variety of tangible equipment that helps your business operate and generate revenue.
 Equipment that retains value over time is generally a good candidate for financing, as your company will own the asset and can resell it in the future.

-Small businesses can obtain equipment financing from banks, credit unions, The Small Business Administration and other lender services.
+Small businesses can obtain equipment funding from banks, credit unions, The Small Business Administration and other lender services.
 Each offers its own pros and cons depending on the type of financing you wish to pursue.

 A term loan is similar to a traditional home or auto loan.
 A business loan with a fixed-term plan, a term loan provides your company with a lump sum of money that you must repay over the loan’s term at an agreed-upon interest rate.
 Term loans typically have a repayment period of a few years with relatively fast approval.
 Most lenders look for a credit score over 600 and have an annual percentage rate between 6% and 25%, but this can vary depending on market conditions and whether you’re seeking a loan from a bank or an alternative lender.

 Many small businesses choose term loans because of their predictable repayment terms, making budgeting easy.
 However, this benefit can also cause issues if your business experiences seasonal slowdowns and cannot make its regular payments.
 They may also require additional loan fees, collateral or personal guarantees — so if you’re considering this option, be on the lookout for hidden costs.

 Business equipment loans use the asset purchased as collateral against the loan, making this an appealing option for small businesses just getting off the ground.
 Equipment loans can be obtained from traditional banks, equipment financing companies and many online lenders.